DenizHulagu/Roughness-Analysis-by-Electron-Microscopy/README.md

     - Distribution of distances as a function of angles in a csv file: “xxxx_angles_and_distance.csv”

-•	The final outcome of the python script is provide in the Terminal section of the PyCharm software
+•	The final outcome of the python script is provide in the Terminal section of the PyCharm software.

-•	Roughness value of the single particle is provided as “Roughness is XX.XX” in nm
+•	Roughness value of the single particle is provided as “Roughness is XX.XX” in nm.